dcpete/withings_server/README.md

 ### Create an application in the Developer Dashboard
 From the developer dashbaord, click "Create an Application."
 Choose the Public API, and agree to the terms of use.

-Choose an application name, and provide a valid callback URI.
-This URI must be publically accessible from Withings Servers.
+Choose an application name, and provide a valid callback URL.
+This URL must be publically accessible from Withings Servers.
 A callback endpoint is provided with this server, but feel free to use a different application for this if so desired.

 Take note of the Client ID and Client Secret.
 You will need to supply these to the server application.